swiftlang/swift-org-website/_posts/2022-04-19-sswg-update.md

 ### Continued focus on growing the ecosystem

 While the last couple of years have seen a significant improvement in the range of packages available for the Swift on server ecosystem, growing the ecosystem continues to be a focus for the SSWG.
-We are interested in libraries supporting popular server-side components like Kafka, Cassandra and RabbitMQ.
-If you're interested in writing a driver for these or any other tool or package you think would be useful to the Swift on server ecosystem, we encourage you to submit a pitch.
+The SSWG are interested in libraries supporting popular server-side components like Kafka, Cassandra and RabbitMQ.
+If you're interested in writing a driver for these or any other tool or package you think would be useful to the Swift on server ecosystem, you are encouraged to submit a pitch.

 ### Continuing the concurrency journey

-Adopting Swift's new concurrency model will continue to be a focus for the SSWG in 2022 as we believe it will be transformative for the ecosystem.
+Adopting Swift's new concurrency model will continue to be a focus for the SSWG in 2022 as it will be transformative for the ecosystem.
 The initial focus will be on getting logging and tracing over the line and using the new concurrency features and then encouraging the adoption of these updates in packages and libraries.

 ### Expanding the tooling

-We're really pleased with how the tooling has evolved over the last 12 months and will continue to push for improvements.
+Tooling has evolved significantly over the last 12 months and will continue to be a key aim with more push for improvements.
 With increased focus on using alternative IDEs, projects like SourceKitLSP should see more use and adoption and therefore more improvements and bug fixes.
-We've already seen some old bugs fixed recently thanks to the focus from the Swift for Visual Studio Code extension.
-We also want to encourage the community to build plugins for more IDEs as this will only be good for server-side Swift.
+Some old bugs have already been fixed recently thanks to the focus from the Swift for Visual Studio Code extension.
+The community are encouraged to build plugins for more IDEs as this will only be good for server-side Swift.

 Swift 5.6 also introduces Swift Package Plugins, which will open another avenue of tooling possibilities, including automatically generating documentation using DocC, running linters and code formatters, or even running other build tools for generating CSS and JS applications.
 It also enables code generation which will be useful to gRPC, Smoke, and the AWS SDKs.
-We'll be keeping an eye on this to see where we can direct effort to make the biggest impact.
+The SSWG will be keeping an eye on this to see where effort can be directed to make the biggest impact.

-Next, we're continuing to improve the experience for installing Swift.
+Next, another aim is to continue to improve the experience for installing Swift.
 As previously mentioned, you can already install Swift using RPM and .deb packages.
 However, some people want to easily manage multiple versions of Swift and easily install a particular version.
 Other languages have tools for this, such as rustup for Rust.
 The SSWG has started to build a Swift toolchain installer, provisionally called Swiftly, to achieve similar functionality and there will be more updates on this in the near future.

-Finally, we will be looking at encouraging Swift adoption in some popular generic tools such as Dependabot and Sentry.
+Finally, the SSWG will be looking at encouraging Swift adoption in some popular generic tools such as Dependabot and Sentry.
 Swift on the server has reached a good level of maturity and it would be great to see these tools add support for Swift.

 ### Improving build times

 As frameworks and applications get more complex and language features are added, build times can suffer.
 This is less of an issue when building locally for development as you can take advantage of incremental builds but building applications for deployment usually requires a fresh build.
-We’ve heard that some applications are hitting limits with services like Heroku.
+Some applications are hitting limits with services like Heroku.

 Improving build times will take efforts on a number of fronts.
 The Swift compiler team continues to make improvements and library developers should ensure their code is as efficient as possible with the ecosystem ensuring it provides the necessary pieces to avoid duplication.